Hushmail can protect you against a variety of security hazards

 But I thought the data was always encrypted

 When one Hushmail user sends an email to another Hushmail user, the body and attachments of that email are kept on our server in encrypted form, and under normal circumstances, we would have no access to that data.
 We can’t just pick an arbitrary encrypted email message off the server and read it.
 An encrypted email message cannot be decrypted without the passphrase, and in the normal course of operations, we do not store passphrases.
-However, we may be required to store a passphrase for an account identified in a court order enforceable in British Columbia, Canada.
+However, we may be required to store a passphrase for an account identified in an order enforceable in British Columbia, Canada.

 So I should not use Hushmail for illegal activity?